 At a glance, one might assume that the opportunities for harassment decrease when working from home.
 Though, upon closer inspection, it is the opposite.
-The remote work environment opens up a whole new world of potential work from home harassment situations.
+The remote workplace environment opens up a whole new world of potential remote workplace harassment situations.
 In June 2016, the Equal Employment Opportunity Commission cited “Isolated Workspaces” as a major organizational risk factor for harassment.

 When working from the comfort of our own homes, there is a shift in mindset.
 Employees become more relaxed, and there is less pressure to dress professionally and thus, act professionally.
 Within a few months of the first Shelter in Place order, we were all pretty sick of the “I’ve been wearing the same sweatpants all week…” jokes.
 But this is indicative of the mindset people are adopting: I don’t have to dress professionally, and, in some cases, I don’t have to act it either.
 A work from home dress code might be unnecessary, but reminding people to comport themselves in the same manner they would at the office is both a reasonable and important request.